molpopgen/fwdpy/docs/plugins.rst

 Overview
 ---------------

+.. note:: This section assumes that you are familiar with running simulations using *fwdpy*.
+If not, this section will make no sense at all.
+This section is intended for those who want to build their own tools on top of *fwdpy*.

 One of the more important features of *fwdpy* is that you may extend it by writing your own plugins.
 By "plugin" I mean more than just some custom Python code to deal with output from the simulations.
 Rather, a plugin means some combination of Cython_ or new C++11 code that adds a feature that you need for your research.

 Most plugins will only need to be written using Cython_.
 I will take care to mention when a plugin would require new C++11 code.
 The goal is to make the latter case a very rare occurrence.
 As a programming language, Cython_ may be viewed as "Python with types".
 In other words, consider the following Python funtion to add two numbers: